cjw296/ansible-role-createtag/README.md

 --------------

     git_repo_location: the path to the git repo, defaults to '.'
+    git_remote: remote to push to, defaults to 'origin', set to null to not push.
     git_tag: the tag to apply, use templating to make it sensible!
     skip_if_tag_matching: see 'Conditional Tagging' below.